 The MA students from the Linguistics and Language Technology sub-programme have the necessary academic skills, theoretical knowledge and other capacities to enable them to continue their studies in PhD programs in either Linguistics or Language Technology, or to be able to work as specialists in non-academic jobs requiring intensive and extensive knowledge in linguistics and/or language technology.
-The sub-programme is made up of four modules, which will be further described in the Curriculum of the whole Linguistic Sciences MA program available by the end of this year.
+The sub-programme is made up of four modules, which are further described in the curriculum of the whole Linguistic Sciences MA program.

 Sociolinguistics: Language Contacts and Language Policy